 Each piece made in the studio is handcrafted, unique and has a personality and story of it's own.
 Who's silver was it?
 Wedding gift?
 Family Heirloom?
 Was it used regularly?
 Or just on special occasions?
 The silver comes with history before it is re created into its new future.
 New from the studio is my Broken China collection.
 The fine silver and china were always pulled out together on the table so I decided they should be together in jewelry.
 The beautiful floral designs that is common on most china patterns again naturally lends itself to stunning jewelry pieces.
 I enjoy making these up from your china or mine.
 These are not only beautiful for everyday wear but a fantastic idea for brides, bridesmaids, grandmas, mother of the bride and even mother of the groom.

 Antique silver & custom orders

 Making jewelry out of silverware is not a new art form.
 In fact, it dates back to the 1600's when perhaps a servant would pocket one of M'Lord & M'Lady's forks to melt down and turn into a wedding ring or a gift for his hearts true desire.
 The 60's saw a resurgence when the Hippies and Flower Children started making spoon rings, perhaps as their expression of "bucking the system".
 Today, it is quickly becoming a popular art form and A Little Forked Up is proud to be one of Canada's premier benders helping to lead the way.
 I am most happy when in the studio and love taking on custom orders using either your silverware or mine.
-Contact me at firstname.lastname@example.org if you'd like a something special created just for you.
+If you've dropped one of Grandma's fine china plates (or even if she's given one to you) I can also turn those into customer jewelry pieces.
+All my custom work is priced the same as the pieces I have listed on my website.
+Contact me at email@example.com if you'd like a something special created just for you.